Stormwater

 Explore the information below to see how the District manages stormwater and what residents can do to support a healthy and resilient community.

-We work to reduce flooding risk, maintain proper drainage, and protect the environment - especially creeks, wetlands, and the Sooke Harbour and Basin.
+We work to reduce flood risk, maintain proper drainage, and protect the environment—especially creeks, wetlands, and the Sooke Harbour and Basin.

 Stormwater management is a key part of all new development in Sooke.